sorayaboza/BVT-Discord-Bot/README.md

 # BVT-Discord-Bot
-### BVT's Discord Bot.
+### Bay Valley Tech's Discord Bot.
 Collects voice data of BVT interns on Discord calls.

 Prerequisits: MySQL and Nodejs.

 To run:
 1. Type 'npm i' in terminal.
 2. Create a `.env` file.
-Info on contents below this list.
+Info on its contents are below this list.
 3. Run schema.sql by opening the file, then clicking `Ctrl+A > Right Click > Run MySQL Query` to create the database.
 4. Type `nodemon discbot` in the terminal to run the app.